Valve Steam Deck Gaming Handheld's SteamOS Goes on a Diet

 The final, more invasive solution is to crack open the console.
 Valve shows that it is technically possible to access the internal M.2 2230 to add your own NVMe SSD in a teardown video.
 "We at Valve really don't ever recommend that you open it up," the narrator of the video warns, however.

-The Steam Deck is powered by a custom AMD Zen 2-based APU (4-core/8-thread CPU, 8-core RDNA 2 GPU) with 16GB RAM.
+The Steam Deck is powered by a custom AMD Zen 2-based APU (4-core/8-thread CPU, 8 CU RDNA 2 GPU) with 16GB RAM.
 A 7-inch 1280x800 display is front and center, and you'll find dual thumbsticks, a directional pad, ABXY buttons, twin trackpads and R/L triggers.
-According to Valve, the internal 40 WHr battery is good for two to eight hours depending on the game (which is a significant swing in extremes).
+According to Valve, the internal 40 WHr battery is good for two to eight hours, depending on the game (which is a significant swing in extremes).

 Be sure to check out our hands-on preview of the Steam Deck, including how the 1.47-pound device feels and what performance is like for this portable gaming powerhouse.